Frequently Asked Questions

 Where does the Infinity Project get its funding?

-The Infinity Project receives funding from the Open Society Institute, as well as from numerous law firms, law schools, and individual supporters.
+The Infinity Project receives funding from the Federal Bar Association-Minnesota Chapter, Open Society Foundations, as well as from numerous law firms, law schools, and individual supporters.

 Is the Infinity Project partisan?